 BND: What previous experiences helped you in that journey?

 CC: The concept of pride and craftsmanship.
 If you’re going to put your name on something you made, make damn sure it’s made properly.

 BND: What was the biggest challenge you encountered and how did you overcome it?

 CC: Staying positive through the really tough times.
-It sounds so cliché but it is absolutely true.
-No money in the account, phone hasn’t wrung for a while, bills are still do.
-We have tremendous relationships with our clients and fortunately someone always needed that other bathroom remodeled, needed that buffet for their dining table, etc. If we hadn’t have stayed positive and optimistic, we wouldn’t have been in a place to do that kind of outreach.
+It sounds so cliche, but it is absolutely true.
+No money in the account, phone hasn’t rung for a while, bills are still due.
+We have tremendous relationships with our clients, and fortunately, someone always needed that other bathroom remodeled, needed that buffet for their dining table, etc. If we hadn’t stayed positive and optimistic, we wouldn’t have been in a place to do that kind of outreach.